The answers could save you thousands of dollars

 Rental Car Insurance included with your credit card can be a useful benefit – as far as it goes.
 But, don't forget that you have other rental car insurance options available - like rental car insurance from Protect Your Bubble.
 It costs just $7.99 per day to get reliable coverage for the cost of repairs if your rental car is damaged or stolen.

 Coverage is only available to US residents.

 Please review plan specifics carefully.
 Limitations and exclusions apply.
-For more information please review the Description of Coverage/Policy by State by clicking on “View Sample Plan”.This coverage is not available to residents of Texas.
-Rental car insurance covers the rental car only and does not cover any bodily injury, liability or damage caused to any vehicles, structures or people.
+For more information please review the Description of Coverage/Policy by State by clicking on “View Sample Plan”.This coverage is not available to residents of Montana Rental car insurance covers the rental car only and does not cover any bodily injury, liability or damage caused to any vehicles, structures or people.
 This protection is for covered trips.
 You must be on a trip to a destination at least 100 miles from your residence for business or pleasure.
 Your coverage ends when you return from your destination.

 Please review the DOC or Policy for a complete understanding of your state’s coverages and limitations.

 This plan provides insurance coverage for your trip that applies only during the covered trip.
 You may have coverage from other sources that provides you with similar benefits but may be subject to different restrictions depending upon your other coverages.
 You may wish to compare the terms of this policy with your existing life, health, home and automobile policies.
 The purchase of this plan is not required in order to purchase any other travel product or service offered to you by your travel retailers.
 If you have any questions about your current coverage, call your insurer, insurance agent or broker.